JonasLewe/gpt5-thinking-injection/README.md

 ## FAQ

-**Does this actually enable “GPT‑5 Thinking”?**
+**Does this actually enable “GPT‑5 Thinking” without using up it's rate-limits?**

 That’s the goal.
-Empirically it currently appears to trigger the Thinking model via prefix injection.
+Empirically it currently appears to trigger the Thinking model in the background via prefix injection, while still "utilizing" GPT-5 Regular limits.
 This is not guaranteed and can break without notice.

 **Is this allowed?**